RonaldAllanRivera/featured-resource-block/README.md

 - **Performance**
   API results are cached with transients, and front-end assets are only loaded when needed (when the widget is present on a page).
+  - When the `FRB_DEBUG` flag is enabled, the plugin logs a basic "plugin loaded" message to the PHP error log for debugging purposes.